Top 10 Best Jobs in Bridgeport Connecticut - Jobs Increasing 2012 - 2022

 MISSION: To expand and diversify behavioral health, criminal justice, and research services for adults, adolescents, and families in Connecticut, leading to a positive outcome for the community at large.

-Connecticut Renaissance programs have increased the quality of life in its Headquarters City of Bridgeport and all of the state of Connecticut.
-With the contribution of these programs, violent crime declined in Bridgeport from 2001 - 2007, as shown below, facilitating the ability to draw new jobs and residents to the metro area from 2008 - 2012.
+With the contribution of these programs, violent crime declined in Bridgeport from 2001 - 2009, as shown below, facilitating the ability to draw new jobs and residents to the metro area from 2008 - 2016.

 The following comparison of city and county records of violent crimes in Bridgeport shows a decline in this type of criminal activity from 2001 through the end of 2006.
 Anti-crime programs and a planned and implemented revitalization program have been successful, with increased success on the horizon.
-Many of the successful anti-crime programs showed the most positive outcomes in 2005 - 2006.

 Reductions in Violent Crime from 2001 to 2007.